uqee/coretechs-stackedit-workspace/Documents Odds96/Privacy Policy.md

 This Privacy Policy sets out how Odds96 will manage your personal information which we collect as a result of your use of our Website.
 We are committed to ensuring that the personal information we collect about you is protected and is used, stored and disclosed in accordance with this Privacy Policy.
 By accepting this Privacy Policy, you confirm that you have read it and agree to the use of your personal data in accordance with the terms set out herein.
 If for any reason you do not agree with the terms of this Privacy Policy, please do not use the Website or provide your personal information to us in any other way.

-1.Changes and Updates to Privacy Policy
+## 1. Changes and Updates to Privacy Policy

 By using Odds96, you agree to be bound by the terms of this Privacy Policy.
 Odds96 may review the Privacy Policy periodically and reserves the right to change the Privacy Policy at any time at its discretion by posting such changes on the Website.
 Changes will be effective immediately when posted on the Website.
 Your continued use of Odds96 following posting will constitute your acceptance of those changes.
 You should review this Privacy Policy regularly and remain familiar with its terms.

-2. Personal Information
+## 2. Personal Information

 The kinds of Personal Information we may collect from you are: